Frequently Asked Questions regarding Keeper Privilege Manager

 Keeper's agent caches the encrypted policy information offline.
 When the user is offline, the policies will still be enforced on the user.
 After the user is back online, the event logs are relayed back to the Keeper cloud.

-KeeperPAM and Privilege Manager can work seamlessly alongside Microsoft LAPS in organizations that have already invested in LAPS deployment.
+KeeperPAM and Endpoint Privilege Manager can work seamlessly alongside Microsoft LAPS in organizations that have already invested in LAPS deployment.
 In this complementary arrangement, LAPS can continue managing the rotation of local administrator passwords on domain-joined computers, while KeeperPAM handles credential management for domain accounts, service accounts, and other privileged credentials that fall outside LAPS's scope.
 This integration preserves your existing LAPS investment while extending privileged access protection across more systems and account types.

-Privilege Manager enhances this security ecosystem by implementing least-privilege enforcement on endpoints.
+Endpoint Privilege Manager enhances this security ecosystem by implementing least-privilege enforcement on endpoints.
 While LAPS focuses on securing the credentials of standing admin accounts, Privilege Manager reduces the need to use those accounts in the first place by enabling temporary privilege elevation for specific tasks.
 Together, these solutions provide comprehensive coverage: LAPS secures local admin passwords, KeeperPAM manages and controls access to those credentials and other privileged accounts, and Privilege Manager ensures users only receive elevated privileges when necessary and authorized.

 Keeper offers a more comprehensive approach to privileged access management than Microsoft LAPS.
 While LAPS only manages local administrator passwords on domain-joined computers, Keeper provides a complete solution through two complementary components: